jina-ai/jina/docs/concepts/jcloud/yaml-spec.md

     jcloud:
       minAvailable: 2
 ```
-> In case of unlike disruption, it is ensured that at least 2 replicas would still be available.
-3 replicas may be unavailable.
+> In case of unlike disruption, ensure at least two replicas will still be available, while 3 may be down.

 ```{code-block} yaml
 ---